phee27/chess_play/README.md

 ### Analysis

 The GRPO fine-tuning shows clear improvements across all metrics.
-The most substantial gain is in move quality (MSE reduction), suggesting the model learned to evaluate positions more effectively through the Stockfish-based reward function.
+The most obvious gain is in move quality (MSE reduction), suggesting the model learned to evaluate positions more effectively through the Stockfish-based reward function.
 It also shows improvements in exact move accuracy and legal move generation, indicating that the training successfully enhanced the model's chess playing capabilities.